ibm-watson-data-lab/--deprecated--simple-data-pipe-connector-flightstats/README.md

 This connector generates training, test and blind data for the flight predictor spark MLLib application.
 It uses the [flightstats API](https://developer.flightstats.com/api-docs/) to fetch flight departure information for selected US airports, combines it with local weather data and stores the data sets using the [Simple Data Pipe SDK](https://github.com/ibm-cds-labs/simple-data-pipe-sdk) in Cloudant.

+Need to load data from other sources?
+Check out the [connector repository](https://developer.ibm.com/clouddataservices/simple-data-pipe-connectors/).

 ### Pre-requisites

 ##### General